prestonyun/INL-NumbersTask/README.md

 # INL-NumbersTask
+Application for use in the Integrative Neuroscience Laboratory at Southern Illinois University Carbondale.
 Tests working memory and response time.
 Participants are required to press a response key when three even or odd numbers are displayed sequentially.

 # Details